Megatron didn't like Lions' treatment at end

 "I just didn't feel like I was treated the way I should have been treated on the way out.
 That's all.
 I mean, it's all good.
 I'm not tripping.
 I don't feel any kind of way, just hey, that's what they did.
 Hey, it is what it is."

-Johnson declined to specify to the newspaper what he was unhappy with about how his retirement played out -- saying "it's simple.
-It's easy when you think about it."
+Johnson declined to specify what he was unhappy with about how his retirement played out -- saying "it's simple; it's easy when you think about it."

-When Johnson retired, he paid back $320,000 of the signing bonus on his last contract, a tenth of the $3.2 million the Lions could have collected.
+When Johnson retired, he paid back $320,000 of the signing bonus on his final contract, one-tenth of the $3.2 million the Lions could have collected.
 Not every team in the NFL requests prorated signing bonus repayments, particularly from star players like Johnson.

 Johnson, the NFL's single-season receiving yards record holder with 1,964 in 2013, is Detroit's franchise leader in almost every major receiving category, including receptions (731), yards (11,619) and touchdowns (83).

 He retired mostly because of injuries.
-Over the last few seasons, he suffered injuries to his knees, fingers and ankles.
-In a lengthy December 2016 interview with ESPN, Johnson explained that some of his fingers still don't bend correctly, he has a pinched nerve in his shoulder, and during his season on "Dancing with the Stars," his ankles continually gave him trouble.
+Over his final few seasons, he suffered injuries to his knees, fingers and ankles.
+In a lengthy December interview with ESPN, Johnson explained that some of his fingers still don't bend correctly, he has a pinched nerve in his shoulder, and during his season on "Dancing with the Stars," his ankles continually gave him trouble.

+Johnson also told the Detroit Free Press on Saturday that he "of course" kept a concussion from team doctors and that players often conceal head injuries from their coaches.

+"Guys get concussions, they don't tell the coaches," Johnson said.
+"It happens.
+I don't tell the coach sometimes 'cause I know I got a job to do.
+The team needs me out there on the field.
+And sometimes you allow that to jeopardize yourself, but that's just the nature of the world."

 When Johnson was asked by ESPN in December about what he thought about the NFL now that he was retired, he called it "strictly business."

 "I don't regret anything that happened on the field with my guys, anything that happened in my nine-year career, nothing at all, not one thing about it.
-Not even how it ended because I knew how it ended," Johnson said in December.
+Not even how it ended because I knew how it ended," Johnson said.
 "I walked out on my own, you know what I'm saying.
 I just wish that, damn.

-Since retirement, Johnson has gotten married, started working with younger receivers, picked up skiing as a hobby and has been on "Dancing With the Stars," finishing third.
-He has said multiple times he has no interest in returning to the NFL.
+Since retirement, Johnson has gotten married, started working with younger receivers, picked up skiing as a hobby and been on "Dancing with the Stars," finishing third.
+He has said multiple times that he has no interest in returning to the NFL.